stevejalim/django-nginx-memcache/README.rst

 #.
 Install Nginx with the `set_misc <https://github.com/agentzh/set-misc-nginx-module>`_ or `set_hash module <https://github.com/simpl/ngx_http_set_hash>`_.
 This is required to compute md5 cache keys from within Nginx.
 (See installing nginx below).
 #.
 Configure Nginx for direct Memcached page retrieval, i.e::

-    # Nginx host configuration for demosite, using gunicorn
+    # Nginx host configuration for demosite.
     #
     # Attempts to serve a page from memcache, falling
-    # back to Django (via gunicorn) if it's not available
+    # back to Django if it's not available

     upstream gunicorn_demosite {
              server 127.0.0.1:8003 fail_timeout=0;